absmach/supermq-docs/docs/api.md

 ### Update Thing

-Updating a thing name and metadata
+Updating a thing name and/or metadata

 > Must-have: `user_token` and `thing_id`